-SUBJECT: Notice Announcing Fiscal Year 2024 Stand Alone Rental Assistance (SARA) Contracts
+SUBJECT: Notice Announcing Fiscal Year 2025 Stand Alone Rental Assistance (SARA) Contracts

-The Consolidated Appropriations Act of 2024 provided USDA Rural Development (the Agency) the authority to accept applications from Section 514 and Section 515 borrowers that are reaching natural mortgage maturity to enter into stand-alone Section 521 Rental Assistance (RA) contracts upon final payment of their Section 515 loans.
+The Consolidated Appropriations Act of 2024 provided USDA Rural Development ("the Agency") the authority to accept applications from Section 515 borrowers that are reaching natural mortgage maturity to enter into stand-alone Section 521 Rental Assistance (RA) contracts upon final payment of their Section 515 loans.
+The authority was extended in the Full-Year Continuing Appropriations and Extensions Act, 2025 (Pub.
+L. 119-4).
 Previously, when an owner of a USDA-financed property paid off a Multifamily Housing (MFH) Section 514 and/or 515 direct loan, the property was no longer eligible to receive RA.
 Decoupling the Section 521 Rental Assistance allows owners with maturing mortgages to apply to continue receiving long-term RA from USDA Rural Development following direct loan payoff in exchange for an agreement to preserve and operate the properties as affordable housing.
 Agency monitoring will be more limited, but oversight will continue to ensure that income-qualified tenants are residing in decent, safe, and sanitary affordable housing.

-The Agency has authority to decouple up to 1,000 affordable housing units for FY2024.
+The Agency can decouple up to 1,000 affordable housing units under the current authority.
 Rental Assistance contracts executed under this authority will be referred to as Stand Alone RA (SARA).
 Application for a SARA contract is voluntary.
 If an owner chooses to pay off their loan(s) at maturity and does not participate, the tenants will be offered RD vouchers.

-Our records identify you as a borrower with a loan(s) that will mature in FY2024.
+Our records identify you as a borrower with a loan(s) that will mature in FY2025.
 Please review the information about SARA provided in Attachment 1 of this Notice.
-There are several features that make a SARA contract attractive, including the implementation of Fair Market Rents, the ability to receive 100% RA, and up to a 20-year contract term.
+There are several features that make a SARA contract attractive, including the implementation of Fair Market Rents, the ability to receive 100 percent RA, and up to a 20-year contract term.

 If you want to apply for a SARA contract, the eligibility criteria and application requirements are provided in Attachment 2 of this Notice.
 Applicants must meet the eligibility criteria and submit a complete application to be considered for a SARA contract.
-The Agency expects to be able to provide a SARA contract to all qualified applicants in FY24.
+The Agency expects to be able to provide a SARA contract to all qualified applicants in FY25 that meet the program requirements.

-The Agency requires submission of the items listed in Attachment 2 of this Notice by September 16, 2024.
+The Agency requires submission of the items listed in Attachment 2 of this Notice by (insert 30 days after notice issuance date).
 If applicants are submitting requests for multiple projects, a separate application package must be submitted for each project.